doctype-Melvin/battleship/README.md

  but doesn't lead to confusing and unwanted side effects.
 `.toEqual` should be the default for comparisons in unit testing.

+## MVC Model - View - Controller
+The MVC architectual design pattern had its big moment at the end of this project.
+I figured it would be helpful if the different modules could communicate with each other.
+That's where the MVC comes in.

 ### General quirks
 At some point I've accidentally added a `type: module` property to my `package.json` file.
 This caused me a bit of a headache since this lead to Webpack throwing an error.